JulieBlanc/pagedjs-phd-demo/README.md

-### pagedjs-design-config.json
+### pagedjs-phd-config.json

-You can configure some paged.js feature in this file (works only with the pagedjs-design environnement):
+You can configure some paged.js feature in this file (works only with the pagedjs-phd environnement):

 #### Update the path of your stylesheet